 Additionally, it may be beneficial to enlist the help of a third party – someone the older adult respects and trusts, such as their attorney, religious leader, primary care physician, or a close friend.
 Engaging in a conversation with this particular individual in regards to the benefits to be gained through a home care assistant may help decrease any concerns about the cost of senior care.

-When an older adult is ready to investigate home care services in Victoria, BC, reach out to our home care experts online or at 250.950.8098.
+When you’re ready to explore in-home help for seniors in Sooke or the nearby area, reach out to our home care experts online or at 250.950.8098.
 We will be happy to discuss options with you and help you find one that works best.